• Skip to primary navigation

 • 1 puna riki (spring onion)

-• 4 tbsp wairanu huamata (mayonaise)
+• 4 tablespoon wairanu huamata (mayonaise)

-• 5-6 tbsp puka kōpiro (sauerkraut)
+• 5-6 tablespoon puka kōpiro (sauerkraut)

 • Tote me te pepa (salt and pepper)